wrightmat/dnd-eberron/other/Draconic Factions.md

 	-
 - **Setbacks**:
 	- Gharzaak, the leader of the Order of the Onyx Scale was killed by Verity (-1)
-- **Morale**: +6
+- **Morale**: +7
 - **Goal**: To descend into the depths of Khyber in order to gain access to Tiamat herself directly.
 - **Objectives**:
 	 - [x]  Order of the Onyx Scale begins excavation of what's believed to be Vvaraak's Cave in the Shadow Marches.
 	 - [x]  Dragon Orcs find their way to the upper levels of Khyber and begin exploring. +1 to Wealth.
-	 - [ ]  Order of the Onyx Scale travels east via the Khyber tunnels.
+	 - [x]  Order of the Onyx Scale travels east via the Khyber tunnels.
 Dragon Orcs become a common sight in Droaam.
-	 - [ ]  Order of the Onyx Scale travels south via the Khyber tunnels.
+	 - [x]  Order of the Onyx Scale travels south via the Khyber tunnels.
 Dragon Orcs become a common sight in the depths of Sharn (Khyber's Gate). +1 to Cunning.
 	 - [ ]  Order of the Onyx Scale travels east via the Khyber tunnels.
 Dragon Orcs become a common sight in Darguun.
 	 - [ ]  Order of the Onyx Scale travels east via the Khyber tunnels.
 Dragon Orcs become a common sight in Q'barra. +1 to Wealth.
 	 - [ ]  Order of the Onyx Scale travels south via the Khyber tunnels.
 Dragon Orcs become a common sight in Aerenal.